donkeybridge/spanbars/README.md

 ## Basic usage via commandline

 Using _spanbars_ on the commandline expects data on STDIN as CSV with timestamps on column 1 and values on column 2.
-With _--ohlc_ enabled, it expects CSV with "timestamps,open,high,low,close".
+With _--ohlc_ enabled, it expects CSV with "timestamps,open,high,low,close,volume".

-Provided output will be CSV as well, for
+Provided output will be CSV as well, using UPPERCASE type for strict bars

-* _simple_: "timestamp_close, close, vol, type, peaktime or nil, peakval or nil, duration, path, momentum, speed, nil"
+* _simple_: "close-time, closeval, vol, type, peaktime or nil, peakval or nil, duration, path, momentum, speed, nil"
-* _strict_: "timestamp_close, close, vol, TYPE,             nil,            nil, duration, path, momentum, speed, overdrive"
+* _strict_: "close-time, closeval, vol, TYPE,             nil,            nil, duration, path, momentum, speed, overdrive"

 ## List of parameters